MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/installation.md

 Now that you have successfully installed the software, you can:

-- Check the [Quick Start Guide](./quickstart.md) to begin your analysis
+- Check the [Quick Start Guide](./quickstart.md) to begin your analysis.
-- Explore the [Analysis Workflows](./pipeline.md) for detailed pipeline information
+- Explore the [Analysis Workflows](./pipeline.md) for detailed pipeline information.
-- Review [Parameter Settings](./parameter/parameter_en.md) for configuration options
+- Review [Parameter Settings](./parameter/parameter_en.md) for configuration options.